ms7m/dispike/docs/responses/readyresponse.md

 Empherical messages (messages/responses that are only visible to the person who sent them ) are available by setting the optional ``empherical`` parameter to ``True``.

 ???+ info
-    Setting a response to be empherical *after* initalization can be done by setting the ``._is_empherical`` attribute.
+    Setting a response to be empherical *after* initialization can be done by setting the ``._is_empherical`` attribute.
 (Note this will be changed in newer versions of Dispike.)

 ```python
 from dispike.responses import DiscordResponse